-Previous Y chromosome studies have provided controversial dates for the shared O2a lineage either because of different sampling or genotyping approaches.
-To avoid these issues we genotyped a wide range of samples both from India and Southeast Asia with the same widely used approach (AmpF l STR®Y-filerTM kit).
-Using data from fourteen Y chromosomal short tandem repeat (STR) loci (Supplementary Table 6) we estimate the age of all Y chromosomes from India and Southeast Asia with the M95 mutation as ~20 (±2.7) KY (Table 4).
-This estimate is significantly younger than the 65 KYA estimate of (Kumar et al. 2007), but similar to the estimates of other haplogroup O sub-clades (Shi et al. 2005).
-O2a coalescent times appear to be significantly higher in Southeast Asian populations than in India, in contrast to genome-wide heterozygosity patterns (Supplementary Figure 3), suggesting that the long-term effective population size of Munda Y chromosomes in India has been lower than that of Khasi-Aslian speakers in Southeast Asia (Figure 5C and Table 4).
-However, the lack of clear regional clustering in the STR-based phylogenetic network (Figure 5B) makes a simple founder-effect scenario unlikely to explain the lower diversity in India - if Southeast Asia is the source of Indian O2a variation, more than one founding lineages would need to have been involved in the migration, and the differentiation time of Indian O2a lineages would have to be considered as the upper boundary of the migration rather than referring to the migration time itself (Table 4).
-The Shompen remain outliers and stay significantly equidistant from other populations, consistent with the view of their linguistic isolation (Figure 5B).
+these issues, we genotyped a wide range of samples both from India and southeast Asia with the same widely used approach (AmpFlSTRY-filer kit).
+Using data from 14 Y chromosomal STR loci (supplementary table S3, Supplementary Material online), we estimate the age of all Y chromosomes from India and southeast Asia with the M95 mutation as ~20 (±2.7) KYA (table 4).
+This estimate is significantly younger than the 65 KYA estimate of (Kumar et al. 2007) but similar to the estimates of other haplogroup O subclades (Shi et al. 2005).
+O2a coalescent times appear to be significantly higher in southeast Asian populations than in India, in contrast to genome-wide heterozygosity patterns (supplementary fig. S3, Supplementary Material online), suggesting that the long-term effective population size of Munda Y chromosomes in India has been lower than that of Khasi-Aslian speakers in southeast Asia (fig. 5C and table 4).
+However, the lack of clear regional clustering in the STR-based phylogenetic network (fig. 5B) makes a simple founder-effect scenario unlikely to explain the lower diversity in India-if southeast Asia is the source of Indian O2a variation, more than one founding lineages would need to have been involved in the migration, and the differentiation time of Indian O2a lineages would have to be considered as the upper boundary of the migration rather than referring to the migration time itself (table 4).
+The Shompen remain outliers and stay significantly equidistant from other populations, consistent with the view of their linguistic isolation (fig. 5B).